 Weight and size

-- At only 103g (3.6oz) with batteries and 15.5cm (6in) in length, it's small enough to slip into your pocket or your day bag.
-I've found it excellent for when I'm hiking or when I'm sightseeing in town for filtering tap water, making it the best backpacking water filter in my book.
+- At only 103g (3.6oz) with batteries and 15.5cm (6in) in length, it’s small enough to to slip into your pocket or your day pack to be used when hiking or when sightseeing in town for filtering tap water, making it the best backpacking water filter in my book.

 - The batteries also last for ages.
 The official claim is that they can manage 50 treatments before needing to be replaced, but I’m sure mine have been going for longer.